-Upon completion of the transaction, our general partner and the general partner of Star Gas Propane will become Star Gas LLC.
-The membership interests in Star Gas LLC will be owned by Audrey L. Sevin, Irik P. Sevin, Hanseatic Corp. and Hanseatic Americas LDC.
+Upon completion of the transaction, Star Gas LLC became our general partner and the general partner of Star Gas Propane.
+The membership interests in Star Gas LLC are owned by Audrey L. Sevin, Irik P. Sevin, Hanseatic Corp. and Hanseatic Americas Inc.